-Evins, a Democrat, was the representative for South Carolina's 4th congressional district from 1883 to 1885.
+Evins was the representative for South Carolina’s 4th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Oct 1877 to Jul 1884, Evins missed 358 of 1,353 roll call votes, which is 26.5%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Jul 1884.
 The chart below reports missed votes over time.

 |Dec 1878-Mar 1879||116||10||8.6%||14th|

 |Dec 1881-Mar 1882||75||12||16.0%||21st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.